+The average IQ in California sits at approximately 95.5 โ€” placing it 23rd among US states.
 California is the most populous state in America with over 39 million residents.
 It contains the highest concentration of technology companies, research universities, and venture capital in the world.
 It also has some of the most extreme inequality in the nation โ€” with ultra-wealthy tech corridors sitting alongside some of the country's lowest-performing school districts.

 This complexity makes California one of the most interesting states to examine when looking at IQ data.
 The statewide average conceals enormous variation that tells a far more nuanced story than a single number ever could.
+Understanding what IQ scores actually measure is essential context before drawing conclusions from any state-level comparison.

-California IQ โ€” Key Statistics
+Average IQ in California โ€” Key Statistics

 95.5

-Estimated State Average IQ
+Estimated state average IQ

 #23

-Ranking Among US States
+Ranking among US states

 39M+